jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 Refer back to our [notional application dependency tree](#notional-application-dependency-tree) from earlier.
 While the developers of the downstream project (our "Scheduling Application") might make good decisions about which dependencies to include _directly_, their code is ultimately at the mercy of every other - and developer - upstream.
 If we look at a very simple application dependency tree with six direct dependencies (like our notional application) we could easily be dependent on dozens or even hundreds of sub-dependencies, and thus hundreds or thousands of other developers.

 There are tools to get insight into this deep dependency tree, but at some point we accept some amount of risk when building software this way.
 All of the other risks in using open source software are _amplified_ by this one aspect.
+A downstream project can partially mitigate this risk by ensuring that they have automated processes in place to review their full dependency tree for issues not just on new builds, but continuously.

 #### Lack of Participation